geo-python/site/source/lessons/L5/pandas-basics.rst

     This can be dangerous in some cases.

     Hence, it might be good to round the values before converting them to integers.
-    Chaining the round and type conversion functions solves this issue as ``.round(0).astype(int)`` -command first rounds the values with zero decimals and then converts those values into integers.
+    Chaining the round and type conversion functions solves this issue as the ``.round(0).astype(int)`` command first rounds the values with zero decimals and then converts those values into integers.

 .. rubric:: Footnotes